top of page

 A glimpse into unschooling with me & my 6yo PDA kiddo

 Last year in early September as the New England air cooled and yellow leaves started fluttering down, I felt deeply sad.
-My PDA son had burnt out ten months before, and we had suddenly pulled him from the diverse and well-meaning public school where he had a coveted spot in an inclusion pre-K. Instead of collecting cute second hand uniforms & putting name labels in a brand new pair of velcro shoes, I was home with a kiddo who still couldn’t leave the house let alone go to school, and hadn’t worn clothes for several months, let alone shoes.
+My PDA son had burnt out ten months before, and we had suddenly pulled him from the diverse and well-meaning public school where he had a coveted spot in an inclusion pre-K. Instead of collecting cute secondhand uniforms and putting name labels in a brand-new pair of Velcro shoes, I was home with a kiddo who still couldn’t leave the house let alone go to school, and hadn’t worn clothes for several months, let alone shoes.
 Instead of watching him run around a playground with other adorable little kiddos, I was watching hour after hour of Minecraft YouTube videos with him.

 I felt sad for my son last September.